 Criminal Record

 When a case goes to trial, there is at least the possibility that a defendant has a chance to be acquitted and avoid a criminal record.
-If someone has pled guilty as part of a plea agreement, the conviction will be a permanent part of his or her criminal record regardless.
+If someone has pled guilty as part of a plea agreement, the conviction will be a permanent part of their criminal record regardless.
 Depending on the offense for which they were convicted, that information could stay on a defendant’s record for the rest of their life, and they may or may not be eligible to have it expunged in the future.